JaReylan McCoy

 Areas to Improve

-• Initial Get-Off: While he shows good closing speed, his first step out of his stance can be inconsistent.
-Improving his initial explosion will make him a more immediate threat in the backfield.
+- Initial Get-Off: While he shows good long speed in pursuit, his first step out of his stance can be sluggish.
+Improving his initial explosion will be key to creating more consistent disruption at the line of scrimmage.

 College Projection